Brazilian Integralist Action

-Brazilian Integralist Action (Portuguese: Ação Integralista Brasileira, AIB) was an integralist/fascist political party in Brazil.
+Brazilian Integralist Action (Portuguese: Ação Integralista Brasileira, AIB) was an integralist political party in Brazil.
 It was based upon the ideology of Brazilian Integralism as developed by its leader Plínio Salgado.
 Brazilian Integralism supported a revival of spirituality in Brazil in the form of Brazilian nationalism to form a shared identity between Brazilians.
 It denounced materialism, liberalism, and Marxism.
-It was violently opposed to the Brazilian Communist Party (then still called Communist Party of Brazil) and competed with the Communists for the working class vote.
+It was violently opposed to the Communist Party of Brazil and competed with the Communists for the working class vote.